 The truth can hurt sometimes but we are better for it!
-I’d rather be told by a loved one who cares about me than someone who actually just intends to hurt me!
+I’d rather be told by a loved one who cares about me than someone who actually just intends to hurt me.

-There is a difference between a friend and a “project”.
+There is a difference between a friend and a “project”

-It’s a trap for everyone involved and a situation best avoided – regardless if those two people are genuinely think they are doing the right thing at the time.
+It’s a trap for everyone involved and a situation best avoided – regardless if those two people genuinely think they are doing the right thing at the time.

-I think for me it was an avoidance of the issues I had in my own life and in my own mind which should have been where I directed my efforts, rather than convince myself my life was better than someone else’s because they were such a “train wreak”
+I think for me it was an avoidance of the issues I had in my own life and in my own mind which should have been where I directed my efforts, rather than convince myself my life was better than someone else’s because they were such a “train wreck”

 Give, but don’t expect!

 I think this is a huge one!
 How many of us have thought “I put so much effort in for their birthday/wedding/party/whatever, but they didn’t do the same for me?” or “I was there for them when they needed me, where are they for me?”

 Expecting the same output from someone that you feel you put in is never going to make for lasting relationships and shouldn’t be a catalyst you gauge a friendship on!
 You’ll only disappoint yourself…